gm123744/LINUX-SYSCALL-COLLECTION-/README.md

-# LINUX-SYSCALL-COLLECTION
+# LINUX SYSCALL COLLECTION (lsc)

-LINUX SYSCALL COLLECTION (lsc in short) is experimental C/C++ library with a assembly backend bypassing glibc entirely.
+LSC is an experimental C/C++ library with an assembly backend that bypasses glibc entirely, providing direct access to Linux syscalls.

 ## status: